TheMFB/iws-server/README.md

 __________________________________________________

 		# TODO: Add a random string module(shortid.generate - as type in the models) (Also, pull all of these into a blueprints/routes file, no class)
-		# All decorated mehods into a controllers folder, features.py
-		# models folder, and put Feature file into it.
-		# controller will import the models it needs.
-(Kind of like Oshen)
-		# db.py for db_connect.connect(). only do this once.
-		# class should be Feature and into models. feature.py
-		# everythin app.route needs to be moved. always plural the addresses.
-		# db.py should be connected there. select, create statements can go there.

 		# run puts on everything that's changed (or all of it, based on jquery) - to put (or update) request which can change just the parts that have changed.
 Do it every time.
 			 # Save this for last, mockup if we need. put_many/update_many.
 		# first pull the models and controller.

-		#
+* Controller
+	all decorated methods goes into here. (features.py) imports the models it needs
+* Routes
+	all addresses should be pluraled
+* db.py
+	hosts the db info so that we only call db_connect.connect() once. create statements can go there. ? abstracted querries.

 __________________________________________________